Neural Networks and (Virtual) Extended Formulations: Lower Bounds for Monotone and Input-Convex Neural Networks

 We claim that this formulation consisting of $ks$ inequalities exactly describes $\epi(f)$.
 The crucial ingredient is the equivalence

 Indeed, if $(x,t)\in\epi(f)$, setting $y_v\coloneqq z_v(x)$ to the value represented by each hidden neuron $v$ yields by construction a feasible solution with respect to all inequalities.
 Conversely, given a feasible solution $(x,t,y)$, one can inductively propagate the validity of the inequality $y_v\geq z_v(x)$ along a topological order of the neurons.
-In particular, for the output neuron, we obtain $t\geq f(x)$ and thus $(x,t)\in\epi(f)$. \end{proof}
+Note that, here in the induction step, we need to use that weights between hidden neurons are nonnegative, as the network is input-convex.
+The potentially negative weights on outgoing edges of the input neurons are no problem because no other variable is multiplied by them in the propagation.
+Then, for the output neuron, we obtain $t\geq f(x)$ and thus $(x,t)\in\epi(f)$. \end{proof}

 \begin{remark} In the literature, sometimes maxout networks with different maxout ranks at different units are considered.
 Suppose each maxout unit $v$ has its own rank $k_v\geq 2$.
 It is not difficult to see that the proof above generalizes to obtain a bound of $\sum_{v} k_v$ on the extension complexity of the epigraph. \end{remark}